Horse Racing Odds

 How to Bet on Horse Racing

-In horse racing, a futures bet is a wager placed in advance on the outcome of a major event, such as the Grand National, Melbourne Cup, Cheltenham Gold Cup, or Kentucky Derby.
+In horse racing, a futures bet is a wager placed in advance on the outcome of a significant event, such as the Grand National, Melbourne Cup, Cheltenham Gold Cup, or Kentucky Derby.
 In the UK and Ireland, this is known as an ante-post bet.

-These bets are often available weeks or even months before the race, and the odds fluctuate over time based on entries, form, trainer updates and weather conditions.
+These bets are often available weeks or even months before the race, and the odds fluctuate over time based on entries, form, trainer updates, and weather conditions.

 Some of the world's most popular races to bet on well in advance of the race are listed below: